baking-bad/tzkt/Tzkt.Api/Swagger/WsGetStarted.md

 ## Message types

-After connecting to the websocket and subscribing to some events the client starts receiving messages from the server.
+After connecting to the WebSocket and subscribing to some events the client starts receiving messages from the server.
 There are three message types that the server sends to the client:

 #### 1. State message